Teaching Excellence Programme

-In this session the HEA Embedding Employability Framework will be considered to enhance confidence in focussing and developing the right things.
+In this session the Advance HE Embedding Employability Framework will be considered to enhance confidence in focussing and developing the right things.
 The importance of a consistent, yet flexible, approach will be discussed to enable engagement with all stakeholders internally and externally and thus impacting positively on all students.

 Employability for student success provides an interactive session that will allow participants to:

 - review the background to the evidence base;

 - explore the Embedding Employability in Higher Education Framework;

 - consider adding aspects of the Framework to their practice;

 - explore practical ideas and examples of how to embed employability within the curriculum - ultimately to enhance student employability;

 - explore how effective implementation of the Framework can impact positively on student success.